JonasKruckenberg/imagetools/docs/vite/src/variables/pictureFormat.md

 > `const` **pictureFormat**: [`OutputFormat`](../type-aliases/OutputFormat.md)

-Defined in: packages/core/dist/output-formats.d.ts:7
+Defined in: core/dist/output-formats.d.ts:24

-fallback format should be specified last
+Emits the `<picture>` sources per format plus the `img` fallback, which should be specified last.